michelangelodorado/ansible-centos8/README.md

 # ansible-centos8
-A script to deploy ansible-core along with pre-requisites in centos 8
+A script to deploy ansible-core along with the pre-requisites in centos 8

 This script will install the following: